- isosorbide mononitrate

 Prophylactic treatment of angina pectoris.

 Adults: One tablet (40mg) once daily given in the morning.
-The dose may be increased to two tablets (80mg), the whole dose to be given together.
+The dose may be increased to two tablets (80mg), the whole dose to be given together (dose range 30mg to 120mg.)
+The dose can be titrated to minimize the possibility of headache by initiating treatment with lesser dose for the first two to four days.

 The tablets should not be chewed or crushed and should be swallowed with half a glass of fluid.